-REGNRSG 105L BEGINNING MEDICAL/SURGICAL -CLINICAL
+REGNRSG 105L BEGINNING MEDICAL/SURGICAL - CLINICAL

-2.5 Units (Lab 7 Hrs) Transfer Credit: CSU Corequisite(s): REGNRSG 105 clinical and theory course, if both courses are not passed when courses are first taken, this will count as one fail.
+Theoretical concepts and nursing skills from REGNRSG 105 will be applied by the students in a clinical setting.
+This clinical course must be taken concurrently with the corresponding theory course.
+When taking a concurrent clinical and theory course, if both courses are not passed when courses are first taken, this will count as one fail.
 A second failed course will result in dismissal from the program.
 If a student needs to retake a failed clinical course, the corequisite theory course must be repeated concurrently to comply with CCR 1426 (d).